 - Provided a Ugandan data privacy assessment for key population organizations.

 - Provided input as part of a technical advisory committee in Burundi responsible for creating Standard Operating Procedures to guide facilities in using an electronic medical records and biometric identification system.
-IMC also works with the team to provide final approval of all system specifications and documentation.
+DT Global also works with the team to provide final approval of all system specifications and documentation.